Energy-Efficient Implementation of Generative Adversarial Networks on Passive RRAM Crossbar Arrays: Modeling Approach and Simulation Framework

-The 784 dimensional vectors, thus produced were the fake images produced by the generator.
-These along with the real images (flattened 784 dimensional MNIST training data) were then fed into the discriminator network.
-The discriminator had network dimensions [784,128,1].
-So the output from the discriminator is a scalar with the probability of whether the images are real or fake.
-The outputs of the discriminator and the generator networks are then used as inputs for the backpropagation step to determine the gradients.
+We initialise a generator network of dimension [100,128,784] with random weights and feed it with a noise input of size 100 bits generated either through the software PRNG or the proposed true random noise generator (TRNG) utilising the passive RRAM crossbar array.
+The forward propagation of inputs, represented by the affine transformation $z$ in equation (2), is followed by the application of an activation function $a = f(z)$ at each layer:

-The weights were stored in the passive RRAM crossbar array in the form of conductance values, represented by the resistance state of the RRAMs at each junction.
-For extracting the optimal performance, the conductance values were chosen in the range $G_{min} = 150\mu S$ and $G_{max} = 300\mu S$.
-At each batch iteration, the conductance states(G) were mapped to the weights(W) of the GAN model before the forward and backward propagation steps.
-Since conductance values are always positive and the weights of a neural network might have both positive and negative values, we defined a new weight-to-conductance mapping rule which proposes that the positive weights remain positive and negative weights remain negative for the whole training process.
-This solves the problem as separate cells were assigned to positive weights and negative weights in the passive RRAM crossbar array.
-The map $f:G\to W$ is given by equation 4:
+where $b$ represents the biases and $W$ represents the weights which are stored in the passive RRAM crossbar array in the form of conductance-states in the proposed GAN implementation.
+For any practical application, the fully-connected GAN implementations require a large number of weights which cannot be accommodated on a single passive RRAM crossbar array.
+Therefore, we utilize 54 ($64 \times 64$ \cite{b15}) RRAM crossbar arrays in the proposed GAN implementation.
+Moreover, for extracting optimal performance, the conductance values of RRAMs are chosen in the range of $G_{min} = 150\mu S$ to $G_{max} = 300\mu S$.
+Since conductance values are always positive while the weights of a neural network can be bipolar in the software, we propose a novel conductance-to-weight mapping scheme $f:G\to W$ as:

-The $\pm$ sign tells us that the weights corresponding to positive weight cells are assigned a $+$ sign and $-$ sign for negative weight cells.
-Here $W_{max}$ and $W_{min}$ are the maximum and minimum values taken for the weights that were chosen to extract the optimal performance. $W_{min}$ was kept 0 for both discriminator and generator, while $W_{max} = 0.4$ for generator and $W_{max} = 0.15$ for discriminator. \\
+where $W_{max}$ and $W_{min}$ are the maximum and minimum weights used during the training process.
+While $W_{min}$ is kept 0 for both discriminator and generator, we have clipped the $W_{max}$ to 0.4 for the generator and 0.15 for the discriminator.
+The proposed mapping scheme requires that the weights do not change their sign during the training process i.e. positive weights remain positive and negative weights remain negative throughout the training of GAN.
+The $+$ sign and $-$ sign from equation (3) represent the mapping of positive and negative weights from the conductances.
+Using this mapping scheme, we assign separate RRAM cells for encoding the positive and negative weights on the same passive RRAM crossbar unlike the differential scheme where the positive and negative weights are stored in different crossbars.

+A 784-dimensional vector which represents the fake image is produced at the output of the generator after the forward propagation.
+The generator output along with the real image (from flattened 784-dimensional MNIST training data) are then fed to the discriminator network with a dimension of [784,128,1].
+The discriminator network generates a scalar output which indicates the probability of the input image being real or fake.
+The outputs of the discriminator and the generator networks are then used as inputs for the back propagation step to determine the gradients and train the GAN.